jmfe2/data-portfolio/README.md

 ├── scripts/                           # Python scripts for automation, cleaning, etc.
-├── data/                              # Raw or processed datasets (do NOT push sensitive data) ├── outputs/                           # Charts, reports, and exported visuals ├── .gitignore                         # Files and folders to exclude from version control └── README.md                          # This file
+├── data/                              # Raw or processed datasets (do NOT push sensitive data) ├── outputs/                           # Charts, reports, and exported visuals └── README.md                          # This file